 Our extensive programs, seven days per week, provides healing and support for long-term success in recovery.
 Within a caring family environment, our patients attend process groups, individual therapy with licensed/certified clinicians, relapse prevention, breathwork, yoga, and physical training.

-Holistic Alcohol Rehab vs. Traditional Alcohol Rehab
+Holistic Drug and Alcohol Detox/Rehab vs. Traditional Alcohol Rehab

 Although holistic alcohol rehab and traditional rehab have the same goals, they are different in their approaches to treatment.
 Traditional rehab takes a more structured clinical approach, while holistic alcohol rehab centers are more relaxed.
 In a traditional center, you’ll go through a medical detox where clinicians will monitor your withdrawal symptoms.
 Then, you’ll attend a series of individual and group therapy appointments.
 Traditional alcohol rehab centers also tend to push medication, which may not always prove to be helpful for some.